paddymul/buckaroo/docs/source/FAQ.rst

   This is a problem domain that required a DSL and intermediate language.
 I could have written my own or chosen an existing language.
 I chose LISP because it is simple to interpret and generate, additionally it is well understood.
 Yes LISP is obscure, but it is less obscure than a custom language I would write myself.
 I didn't want to expose an entire progrmaming language with all the attendant security risks, I wanted a small safe strict subset of programming features that I explicitly exposed.
 LISP is easier to manipulate as an AST than any language in PL history.
 I am not yet using any symbolic manipulation facilities of LISP, and will probably only use them in limited ways.

-* **Do I need to know LISP to use DCF?**
+* **Do I need to know LISP to use Buckaroo?**

-  No.  Users of DCF will never need to know that LISP is at the core of the system.
+  No.  Users of Bucakroo will never need to know that LISP is at the core of the system.

-* **Do I need to know LISP to contribute to DCF?**
+* **Do I need to know LISP to contribute to Buckaroo?**

   Not really.
-Commands are added to the dcf interpreter via the Command class.
+Commands are added to the buckaroo interpreter via the Command class.
 Commands are very simple and straight forward.
 Here are the two functions that make `fillna` work.

 .. code-block:: python